 Myth 1: Your Family Could Owe MORE Than Your Property IS WORTH

 If you select an equity release plan from a provider approved by the Equity Release Council1; you’ll never owe more than the worth of your house after its sale.
 This assurance is called a no-negative-equity guarantee.

 The no-negative-equity guarantee means that if your home sells for less than the mortgage value; the difference will be written off.
 Usually, any funds left over after the mortgage has been settled will be paid to the beneficiaries in your will.

-Myth 2: You Will Have to Pay Monthly Instalments
+Myth 2: It’s Costly And You Will Have to Pay Monthly Instalments

 A lifetime mortgage2 does not come with monthly payments unless you chose this specific type of plan.
 Some plans allow for optional payments of 10% or less of the mortgage balance annually, penalty-free.

 What if I choose to structure my repayments differently?
 With this option, interest on the borrowed amount may add up over the years.
 This interest will have to be paid upon your death or when you move into permanent long-term care.
 If your equity release product was taken as a couple, it would carry on until the last person no longer lives in your home.

 Myth 3: You Will No Longer Own Your Property